How to Set Up a Shopify Store — Step-by-Step Guide for Makers (2026)

 Using Craftybase with Shopify

-If you’re looking for an easy way to keep track of your Shopify store’s products, orders, revenue, expenses and more, Craftybase is the perfect solution.
-This powerful Shopify powered inventory and manufacturing software can sync with any number of your Shopify stores to automatically capture orders, calculate COGS (costs of goods sold), and generate financial reports.
+If you’re looking for an easy way to keep track of your Shopify store’s products, orders, revenue, expenses, and more, Craftybase is the perfect solution.
+This powerful Shopify inventory and manufacturing software can sync with any number of your Shopify stores to automatically capture orders, calculate COGS, and generate financial reports.

 Craftybase also allows you to track inventory levels across multiple channels, including Shopify.
 You can view an overview of your shop’s current inventory status and drill down into individual product SKUs to see more detailed information.
 With Craftybase, you’ll have total visibility into your store’s performance metrics.

-By utilizing the power of Craftybase and Shopify, you can improve your store’s profitability and maximize growth potential.
-You’ll be able to focus on the bigger picture of running a successful business with ease, thanks to these two amazing systems working together in harmony.
+By pairing Craftybase with Shopify, you can improve your store’s profitability and maximize growth potential.
+You’ll be able to focus on the bigger picture of running a successful business, thanks to these two systems working together.

-Start harnessing the power of Craftybase and Shopify today, and take your business to the next level: try our free 14 day trial today!
+Start harnessing the power of Craftybase and Shopify today — try our free 14-day trial!